Nursing Shortage and Shared Governance in Acute Care Hospitals: Practice Change Recommendation

 Thus, the nursing shortage has a specific background that should be considered to design an effective solution.
 First, the lack of desire to continue working is associated with stress.
 Nurses experience extreme pressure, especially during the recent COVID-19 pandemic (Martin et al., 2023).
 As a result, they lose motivation to work and to deliver patient care.
 Second, around half of health workers experience burnout: 45% report physical exhaustion, and 51% admit mental health exhaustion (Lasater et al., 2021).

-Furthermore, the scope of the nursing shortage problem is evident in its impact on healthcare and related factors.
-For instance, the reduction in the number of educated and experienced specialists increases the risk of malpractice and medication errors.
+The scope of the nursing shortage and its adverse impacts make the need for practice change urgent.
+Its significance is evidenced by its effect on healthcare and associated factors.
+For instance, missed nursing care undermines nursing standards of practice and minimizes the chances of adequate treatment and patient safety (Imam et al., 2023).
 According to relevant statistics, such events are increasing; 60% are related to patient deaths, and 40% are linked to inappropriate pharmaceutical choices (Yoon et al., 2022).
 It means that the healthcare sector suffers from the problem, and the quality of care worsens.

-The nursing shortage leads to a significant reduction in the quality of care provided to different types of patients.
-Thus, treatment requirements are either partially or entirely unmet due to a shortage of nurses capable of providing specialized care (Haddad et al., 2023).
+Furthermore, the nursing shortage results in a significant reduction in the quality of care provided to various patient types.
+Treatment requirements are either partially or entirely unmet due to a shortage of nurses capable of providing specialized care (Haddad et al., 2023).
 Pressure ulcers, increased risk of health-associated infections, unexpected outcomes, and longer recovery times are often associated with the limited number of health workers who can provide the necessary care (Haddad et al., 2023).

 In this way, the statistics show that the nursing shortage is a critical issue that negatively affects the quality of patient care and the sector’s overall performance.
 Existing policies might cause it, barriers to training and enrollment, high stress and burnout rates, and a lack of perspectives or payment (Tamata & Mohammadnezhad, 2023).
 The problem is systemic and should be addressed by finding practical solutions.